If you’re using LinkedIn to search for your next big career opportunity, creating a good LinkedIn headlines are one of the best ways to get noticed.

 By using key job titles, experience, skills, qualifications, or other selling points in a heading, job seekers can maximize their chances of being spotted by recruiters.

-Optimized LinkedIn Headlines [Examples]
+Optimized LinkedIn Headlines

+What to put in LinkedIn headline?
 When you’re crafting good LinkedIn headlines, it can be helpful to look at others within your industry for inspiration.

-Your headline should be clear and to the point.
+Your LinkedIn headline should be clear and to the point.
 It should sum up what you can offer an employer or client, and what makes your different from everyone else.

 Try and paint a picture about what you do.
 What’s special about you?
 Try and avoid anything too generic.